Tuition and Fees

 VI.
 When a Student Fails to Begin Attendance

 Students who do not begin attendance in their scheduled classes are not eligible for federal financial aid and must repay all aid originally received.
 If the student does not pay the funds owed to UTEP, a financial hold is placed on the student's account by Student Business Services.
-This means he/she will not be permitted to register for classes or receive transcripts until the amount owed to UTEP is paid in full.
+This means he/she will not be permitted to register for classes until the amount owed to UTEP is paid in full.

 VII.
 Official Withdrawals